 A flash fiction story by Brian Robinson.

-My wife insisted I get a Dream Catcher: that’s when the nightmare started.
+My wife insisted I get a Dream Catcher, bless her, she just wants to help.
+That’s when the nightmare started.

 I had been having some very bad dreams of late.
 They always involve running, trying to escape from something terrifying.
-God knows where these nightmares come from or why they happen?
-I guess I must have done something bad in a former life?
+God knows where these nightmares come from?

 At the time, I had no idea what a Dream Catcher was.
 She explained that it would trap the bad dreams as they floated in, and at the same time it would channel the good dreams down to the person in the bed.
 “Sounds too good to be true,” I said.

 My wife goes in for that sort of crystal gazing, herbal, holistic, shamanic shit: I don’t.
-It has to be made from natural materials she informed me.
+The Dream Catcher has to be made from natural materials she informed me.
 Shop-bought ones simply won’t work.
 Oh yes, and it must have feathers.

 She then set about making my personal Dream Catcher.
 She made the circle from a thin rod of willow; the trap from strings of natural hemp; and she hung crystal beads from the bottom.
 I shudder to think where she got the feathers from?
 We’re all vegetarians?
 She thought it looked lovely though: I thought it looked like something Worzel Gummidge had knocked up after a hard night in the fields.